steeb-k/imaging-utility/README.md

   - Use the userspace tools here (ntfs-extract / ntfs-serve) which bypass ACLs by reading the filesystem structures directly, or
   - Use tools that leverage SeBackupPrivilege (e.g., robocopy /B) on the mounted volume.
 - WebDAV mapping (ntfs-webdav) provides an Explorer-friendly, read-only view that bypasses ACLs.
 Requires the WebClient service.
 For large bulk copies, direct extraction may be faster.

+Plain progress mode
+- When standard output is redirected or the environment variable IMAGINGUTILITY_PLAIN=1 is set, progress is printed as parse-friendly lines:
+  - "Imaging C::  27.9%  12.3 GiB / 44.5 GiB  420.5 MiB/s  ETA 03:12"
+- You can also force it with the flag `--plain`.

 Future prospects
 - Optional: IMDPROXY compatibility for DevIo/Proxy clients if ever needed (de-prioritized since WebDAV meets current needs).